UCSB-dataScience-ProjectGroup/movie_rating_prediction/README.md

   	+ #### Andrew/Victoria:
 		+ Created script to access IMBDb's title names, ratings, etc.
 		+ Created script to merge ratings and title info tsv files
-		+ Will utilize both Movie DB and IMDb as foundation of project's data
+		+ Will utilize both TheMovieDb and IMDb as foundation of project's data

   ## <a name='weekseven-ten'></a>Week 7-10:
   + Finish merging different sections of the project